konstantinoskouk90/web-scraper/README.md

 Distributed System Design - How would this scale, when the data which is fetched and manipulated, grows significantly?

 What we can potentially do to address this in the future is distributed queues - scaling horizontally.
-Relevant article: [article](https://blog.logrocket.com/scale-node-js-app-using-distributed-queues/).
+Relevant [article](https://blog.logrocket.com/scale-node-js-app-using-distributed-queues/).
 This will not allow us to send an instant response the same way a load balancer would (scaling vertically), but it would help with not making users wait on each others requests, which for an application like this makes more sense to do.